This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-The program was created to compensate families and to reduce malpractice cases against doctors.
-The family’s argument centered on the fact that the program forced them to apply for Medicaid to receive funding, but that this was not the proper way to get compensation.
+The program was created to compensate families and reduce malpractice cases against doctors.
+The family’s argument centered on the fact that the program forced them to apply for Medicaid to receive funding but that this was not the proper way to get compensation.

 The family’s lawyers negotiated a settlement that forced the state program to repay the federal government and the family of the disabled child.

 How to Find a Virginia Cerebral Palsy Lawyer